wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 ### <a name="bPS5"></a>Ensure high availability of the cluster architecture

 Linux-based HDInsight clusters provides two head nodes that are active within the cluster, and Script Actions are ran for both nodes.
 If the components you install expect only one head node, you must design a script that will only install the component on one of the two head nodes in the cluster.
-The head nodes are named **headnode0** and **headnode1**.

 > [AZURE.IMPORTANT] Default services installed as part of HDInsight are designed to fail over between the two head nodes as needed, however this functionality is not extended to custom components installed through Script Actions.
 If you need the components installed through a Script Action to be highly available, you must implement your own failover mechanism that uses the two available head nodes.